linhlbn/COVID-19-automation-data-pipeline/README.md

 `$ pip install numpy pandas matplotlib seaborn io requests datetime `
 ### Google Bigquery API & Facebook Prophet
 `$ pip install google-cloud-bigquery fbprophet` <br>
 if it does not work for Google Bigquery, use this command instead:
 > `$ conda install pandas-gbq --channel conda-forge`
-### Datasource
+### Datasource & Approach
 Johns Hopkins University: <a href="https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series">JHU CSSE COVID-19 Dataset</a>
 > The Python script includes functions to retrieve the latest data, transform & add new features for ad-hoc analysis as well as the suitable form for visualizing.

-## IV/ Question and Solution
+## IV/ Question & My Solution
 ##### Automation?
 YES, the only manual-thing is that:
 * need to re-run the python code and click the 'refresh' button in Data Studio to update the latest data from source and transformed data to new ad-hoc features -> could be totally automated if implement the fifth stage!